Thursday, December 31, 2015

 The highlight of the year for me was our son Michael's visit (from New Zealand) and one of the highlights of that was an outdoor party with relatives.
 We also visited Philadelphia so Michael could take part in an educational conference.
 The trip was mostly driving, but the city of Brotherly Love was very interesting.
 You can read more and see a few photos at http://www.therealjohndavidson.com/2015/07/philadelphia-brief-adventure.html

 My youngest sister, Jennifer got married to Charles Deal in Cambridge.
 Every wedding has uniqueness and this one certainly did.
-Starting with the minister there was a lot of humour.
+Starting with the minister there was a lot of humor.
 My Muslim sister Rebecca was allowed to make a reading which was well received.
 My brother Marshall took photos (except for the one to the left that he is in).
 Sharon made the wedding cake.
 The food was potluck and it turned out pretty good with an excellent variety not often found at a wedding.
 Many guests I did not know Lots of hugs

 I went on my 8th Superwalk for Parkinson's.
 A bit embarrassing because I had not really pushed for donations and had my worst contribution.
 Walking through Gage Park I was reminded of an old friend, Don Theroux who died a year ago, but had encouraged us into a fundraiser for Gage Park.
 For the first time in years the fountain was flowing, partly thanks to Don's efforts.

 The Royal Winter Fair is when the country meets the city.
-I went mainly to support selling ads for The Rider., but also as a perk of the job Saw a few of my advertisers and learned of some future prospects.
+I went mainly to support selling ads for The Rider., but also as a perk of the job.
+Saw a few of my advertisers and learned of some future prospects.
 The country seems to be losing out to the city. watched part of a show with the Mounted Equine Games that showed some of the excitement horses can bring.
 As the announcer said the horses love to run.

 Fortunately I hang out with a number of couples as they celebrate their 40th wedding anniversaries.
 This year we gathered to celebrate that anniversary for Rob Land and Barbara Drake.
 Although they went to the same high school, M.M.
 Robinson they didn't really get to know one another until they were thrown together during an European vacation.
 A lot of interesting stories were told with some great food and wine.

-Technology has made it both easier and harder to save old favourite music.
+Technology has made it both easier and harder to save old favorite music.
 I am sure any of you older than about 40 can identify with my dilemma.
 This year made still another transition. http://www.therealjohndavidson.com/2015/02/pondering-whatever-happened-to-my-old.html

 One of the enjoyable things in life is eating out.
 We live near James St. N and are constantly tempted.
 Thai Memories, Culantro Peruvian Cookery, Saltlick Smoke House, Acclamation, Wild Orchid, Ventura's, the Butcher and Vegan (mural by a favourite artist Lester Coloma).
 Romano's, and Limoncello were two other Hamilton restaurants I had to drive to.
 An old favourite, Mex-i-can was forced to re-locate, but the chef started Mesa Mexican restaurant that my Halal eating sister and I really enjoyed on James St N. While in Philadelphia we would recommend Maggiano's.